tjohn327/multipath/draft-ietf-quic-multipath.md

 initiate closure of duplicate paths, or perhaps relying on the application protocol to decide which paths should be closed.

+## Custom Scheduler and Congestion Controller for Deadline-Aware Streams

+Implementations that support deadline-aware streams SHOULD provide a custom scheduler and congestion controller that prioritize packets based on their deadlines.
+This includes:

+- Path Selection: Dynamically selecting paths that are most likely to meet the deadlines based on real-time metrics like latency, bandwidth, and packet loss.
+- Packet Prioritization: Prioritizing packets from streams with earlier deadlines.
+- Adaptive Retransmissions: Deciding whether to retransmit lost packets based on their remaining time before the deadline.
+- Forward Error Correction (FEC): Optionally integrating FEC mechanisms to reduce the need for retransmissions in networks with random losses.
+- Deadline Miss Handling: Informing the application when a deadline cannot be met, allowing it to take appropriate action.

 # New Frames {#frames}